QThai25/QThai25/README.md

 ✨ QThai25 - Web Developer ✨
 👋 Hello!
-I'm QThai25, a passionate web development student with strong skills in Java, JSP, HTML, CSS, JavaScript, Bootstrap, and ReactJS.
+I'm Quoc Thai, a passionate web development student with strong skills in Java, JSP, HTML, CSS, JavaScript, Bootstrap, and ReactJS.
     I'm eager to learn, grow, and contribute to real-world projects.

 🚀 About Me